 A stonemason's son in Athens developed a method of teaching he never wrote down.
 He asked questions that forced people to examine what they actually believe, discover where their reasoning breaks down, and construct something better.
 Cognitive science has since confirmed why it works: it develops metacognition, the single strongest predictor of intellectual performance.

 Building SOCRATES requires three disciplines in combination: Socratic pedagogy and reasoning education, computational linguistics and language model systems, and cognitive science.
 The founding team works at their intersection.
 The six intervention types derive from formal study of argumentation theory.
 The validation strategy reflects fluency with educational research methodology and psychometric standards.
-The architecture reflects direct experience with language model behavior across prompt design, output evaluation, and model calibration.
+The architecture reflects direct experience with language model behaviour across prompt design, output evaluation, and model calibration.

 The unexamined life is not worth living.Socrates, in Plato's Apology